Charl1410/Portfolio/README.md

-# week-2-portfolio
+# week 2 portfolio

 ## Description

-The current project aim is to create a portfolio page for potential employees to acess future work.
+The current project aim is to create a portfolio page for potential employees to acess my future work.

 ## Acceptance Criteria